cosmicvibes/docs/monitors/custom.md

 ## How to make

-Lets say you want to make a monitor, to check if a 3rd party API is online.
-Lets use `Spotify` as an example.
+Let's say you want to make a monitor, to check if a 3rd party API is online.
+Let's use `Spotify` as an example.

 ### 1. Create a monitor using our new built in `make` command: